GannettDigital/api-docs/source/includes/_lips_contact_interactions.md

 |occured_at| Datetime | yes |The date and time which this contact interaction occurred.
 This will usually be different than the date that the contact interaction was created.|
 |display_name| String | yes | The display name of the contact interaction.
 This a concatination of the first name and last name if available else it is the email or ph number of the visitor|
 |event_type| String | no | The type of the contact interaction .
 Valid values are chat, call and form|
-applying ad-hoc categorization and collation of contact interactions The field is nullable|
 |external_source| String | no | External Source tells us if this interaction came to us from FPD, Yardi etc|